Skip to main content

 DME Loan Closets and Medical Equipment Reuse in Montana

-Last updated: 10 April 2026 Bottom Line: Montana does not appear to have one official, senior-only statewide directory for every durable medical equipment (DME) loan closet.
-The strongest statewide route is MonTECH’s equipment loan program, backed by the Montana Aging and Disability Resource Center directory, the Area Agencies on Aging, and local county, hospice, senior-center, … Read more
+Last updated: 27 May 2026 Bottom Line: Montana does not appear to have one official senior-only directory for every durable medical equipment loan closet.
+The best first step for most seniors is MonTECH equipment loans, then the Montana aging network, local Area Agencies on Aging, county aging offices, Centers for Independent Living, hospice programs, and … Read more

 DME Loan Closets and Medical Equipment Reuse in Indiana

-Last updated: 10 April 2026 Bottom Line: Delaware does not appear to have one master public directory devoted only to durable medical equipment (DME) loan closets.
-For most seniors, the best Delaware path is to start with the Delaware Aging & Disability Resource Center, the Delaware Assistive Technology Initiative, and Delaware 211, then move to … Read more
+Last updated: 27 May 2026 Bottom Line: Delaware does not have one simple statewide public list for every durable medical equipment loan closet.
+Most seniors and caregivers should start with the Delaware Aging & Disability Resource Center, the Delaware Assistive Technology Initiative, and Delaware 211.
+If the item is not available for free, the next … Read more

 Free Adult Diapers and Incontinence Supplies for Seniors